elsheepo/SheepUtil/README.md

-## BlackJack
+## SheepUtil
-A simple Java console app to simulate a game of Blackjack.
+A collection of utility methods written by yours truly.